Multilanguage subdomain mod_rewrite

 RewriteRule ^ https:/domain.com?lang=fr [L]

-Big problem is that the above doesn’t work for any subpages, such as “fr.domain.com/product”
+Big problem is that the above doesn’t work for any subpages, such as “

 So I tried the following: